Skip to main content

 The Dysport procedure works by blocking nerve signals that tell specific muscles to contract.
 Once the signal is interrupted, the facial muscles relax, and the skin over that muscle can lie flat, resulting in fewer wrinkles.
 The treatment area appears smoother and more refreshed.
 Patients can typically expect to see results in a few days, with optimal results visible in about two weeks.

-What to Expect During a Dysport Appointment
+What Happens During a Dysport Appointment

 dysport injection